RocketWerkz: Art of the Rail

 Art of the Rail is an upcoming transport simulation game inspired by classic transport tycoon titles.
 Players can construct and manage extensive transport networks using roads, rails, tunnels, and bridges, aiming to build a profitable transport empire that influences the in-game economy.
 The game offers both single-player and multiplayer modes, supporting up to 16 players in cooperative or competitive settings.
 It features a detailed financial simulation, allowing players to analyze expenses and profits, and includes comprehensive modding support with built-in asset editing tools.
-As of February 2025, "Art of the Rail" is available for wishlisting on Steam, with its release date yet to be announced.
+As of February 2025, Art of the Rail is available for wishlisting on Steam, with its release date yet to be announced.

+Torpedia

+Torpedia is an upcoming submarine colony management game.
+The game has been described as "RimWorld ... and you're making a submarine," by Hall.
+Gameplay is expected to center around managing the crew of a submarine while deploying on missions.
+Resources gathered along the journey can be used to upgrade the submarine including its size, technology, and capabilities.

 Kitten Space Agency

-In October 2024, Hall announced that RocketWerkz had started work on a new game titled Kitten Space Agency, designed as a spiritual successor to Kerbal Space Program (KSP) "to replicate the same feeling, commitment, and challenge of existing KSP", following the reported closure of Intercept Games and development freeze of Kerbal Space Program 2.
-Rocketwerkz was one of the top three companies bidding to make Kerbal Space Program 2 for Private Division, but was not chosen, and the development team of Kitten Space Agency features several Kerbal Space Program modders.
-The game is expected to offer a seamless universe without loading screens, featuring off-world base building, life support systems, and multiplayer functionality.
-The game will also have extensive modding capabilities, allowing players to customize various aspects, including the Solar System, as well as possibly offering the "reachier goal" of n-body physics.
-A pre-alpha build of the game was released to the public on 14 November 2025.
+Kitten Space Agency (KSA) is a space flight simulation game in early access being developed as a spiritual successor to the Kerbal Space Program (KSP) franchise.
+The game's inception was largely influenced by the development freeze of Kerbal Space Program 2 following the sale of Private Division by Take-Two Interactive.
+Multiple KSA developers were previously notable KSP modders.
+The game is expected to offer seamless exploration of a fictional planetary system, highly customizable space vehicle creation, and multiplayer functionality.
+The game will also be designed to have extensive modding support, as part of being built on RocketWerkz's proprietary BRUTAL framework.
+The first pre-alpha build of the game was released to the public on 14 November 2025.
+KSA reached over $150,000 in total contributions in March 2026.